-If you would like to address the virtual meeting during Public Question Time please email democracy@southsomerset.gov.uk by 9.00am on Monday 7 September.
-When you have registered, the Chairman will invite you to speak at the appropriate time during the virtual meeting.
+If you would like to address the meeting at Public Question Time, please email democracy@southsomerset.gov.uk by 9.00am on Wednesday 9th September 2020.
+When you have registered, an officer will provide the details to join the meeting.
+The Chairman will invite you to speak at the appropriate time during the virtual meeting.